 People are no longer prepared to sell their souls to the corporation, they are only prepared to rent behaviors.

 Corporations that thrived on top-down control, predictability and an accepting work force are realizing that this is no longer working.
 The world is changing at an ever-increasing rate.
 Markets collapse and reorganize.
 Competition is hotting up.
 Business decision making trends are coming and going more quickly.
 They are realizing that they need people who are creative, innovative, adaptable, and quick thinking.
-They even employ business analysts to give them feedback on what's happening in the organization.

 But to allow people to work this way means giving them more control and freedom.
 It means allowing them to do their own decision making.
 It involves allowing them to do things their own way.
 It requires more communication, more information available to more people.
 All of these things imply more chaos.
 A scary prospect indeed for said organizations!